Visting the Hotel Colón, Piriápolis, Uruguay: Dating From 1910, Neo-Renaissance Style in a Flourishing Republic

 When later acquired by Fabiana Barzola, the building was turned into a hotel, at first called Hotel Brisas del Mar ('Sea Breezes'), later changed to Hotel Colón in 1937.

 Among the crowning features of the property is its octagonal tower which supplies a conspicuous profile to the Rambla de los Argentinos on which it is situated, at No. 950.
-Other Hotels in Piriápolis are more well-known (not least the Hotel Argentino, especially because of its sheer size), but the Hotel Colón, more intimate in its dimensions but also more elaborate in its historicist design approach, was undoubtedly set to contributed to Uruguayan architectural heritage at a time in its history when the Republic was emerging from a long civil war period and experiencing an era of relative prosperity and peace.
+Other Hotels in Piriápolis are more well-known (not least the Hotel Argentino, especially because of its sheer size), but the Hotel Colón, more intimate in its dimensions but also more elaborate in its historicist design approach, was undoubtedly set to contribute to Uruguayan architectural heritage at a time in its history when the Republic was emerging from a long civil war period and experiencing an era of relative prosperity and peace.
 A particularly impressive view of Piriápolis can be obtained from a nearby hill called Cerro San Antonio, and, despite being a comparatively small building, the Hotel Colón remains conspicuous not least because of the reddish hue of the prominent tiles used on the structure's roofing.
-(I have supplied a photo, below, of Piriápolis viewed from Cerro San Antonio, in which the Hotel Colón's reddish roofing can be seen to the right of the picture.)
+(I have supplied a photo, above, of Piriápolis viewed from Cerro San Antonio, in which the Hotel Colón's reddish roofing can be seen to the right of the picture.)

 Hotel Colón: where allusions to Medieval impregnability, to gracious, Renaissance living and to the intense promise of Art Nouveau in the pre-World War One era come together triumphantly.
 A corner of Uruguay, recalling the French Riviera, offering a radiant synthesis of eclecticism.